httpwg/http2-spec/draft.md

 - A client that is willing to use cleartext to resolve the resource will do so if access to any TLS-enabled alternative services is blocked at the network layer.

-Given that the primary goal of this specification is to prevent passive attacks, these are of less concern than they might otherwise be.
-However, a modest form of protection against these attacks can be provided for clients on return visits to a server.
+Given that the primary goal of this specification is to prevent passive attacks, these are not critical failings (especially considering the alternative - HTTP over cleartext).
+However, a modest form of protection against active attacks can be provided for clients on subsequent connections.

-This is acheived when a server makes a commitment to providing service over TLS for future requests, within a bounded period; clients can then rely upon availability of TLS for the associated origin, and take appropriate steps (e.g., failing) when the server cannot be contacted safely.
+When an alternate service is able to commit to providing service for a particular origin over TLS for a bounded period of time, clients can choose to rely upon its avilability, failing when it cannot be contacted.
+Effectively, this makes the alternative service "sticky" in the client.

-One drawback with this approach is that clients need to strongly authenticate the origin server to act upon such a commitment; otherwise, an attacker impersonating the origin could create a persistent denial of service.
+One drawback with this approach is that clients need to strongly authenticate the alternative service to act upon such a commitment; otherwise, an attacker could create a persistent denial of service.

 ## The HTTP-TLS Header Field

-A server makes this commitment by sending a `HTTP-TLS` header field:
+A alternative service can make this commitment by sending a `HTTP-TLS` header field:

     HTTP-TLS     = 1#parameter

+When it appears in a HTTP response from a strongly authenticated alternative service, this header field indicates that the availability of the origin through TLS-protected alternative services is "sticky", and that the client MUST NOT fall back to cleartext protocols while this information is considered fresh.

 For example: